OlympusDAO-Education/Documentation/equations.md

 deposit = withdrawal
 $$

-Swaps between OHM and sOHM \(staking and unstaking\) are always honored 1:1
+Swaps between $OHM and $sOHM during staking and unstaking are always honored 1:1.
+The amount of $OHM deposited into the staking contract will always result in the same amount of $sOHM.
+And the amount of $sOHM withdrawn from the staking contract will always result in the same amount of $OHM.

 $$
-rebase = 1-(deposits/sOHMOutstanding)
+rebase = 1 - ( ohmDeposits / sOHMOutstanding )
 $$

-The treasury does not requesting sOHM back when it deposits profits, creating an imbalance. sOHM is rebased to correct this imbalance between OHM deposited and sOHM outstanding.
-The rebase brings sOHM outstanding back up so that 1 sOHM equals 1 staked OHM.
+The treasury deposits $OHM into the distributor.
+The distributor deposits $OHM into the staking contract, creating an imbalance between $OHM and $sOHM. $sOHM is rebased to correct this imbalance between $OHM deposited and $sOHM outstanding.
+The rebase brings $sOHM outstanding back up to parity so that 1
+$sOHM equals 1 staked $OHM.

 ## Bonding